-The Company leases its facilities under operating leases, and accounts for those leases in accordance with SFAS No. 13, Accounting for Leases.
+The Company leases its facilities and accounts for those leases as operating leases.
 For facility leases that contain rent escalations or rent concession provisions, the Company records the total rent payable during the lease term on a straight-line basis over the term of the lease.
 The Company records the difference between the rent paid and the straight-line rent as a deferred rent liability in the accompanying consolidated balance sheets.
 Leasehold improvements funded by landlord incentives or allowances are recorded as leasehold improvement assets and a deferred rent liability which is amortized as a reduction of rent expense over the term of the lease.